“What oil should I put in my bike?”

 Synthetic oil can rarely hurt things, but that doesn’t mean everyone needs to use it.

-Way back when, people mistakenly thought synth oil could actually be too slippery, leading to “bearing skate,” but this phenomenon has been disproven many times.
+Way back when, people mistakenly thought synth oil could actually be too slippery, leading to “bearing skate.”
+This myth has been disproven many times by now.
 At this juncture, there are two main drawbacks to using synthetic oil.
 The first is that because the molecules of synth oil are smaller, they are more easily able to pass through cracks, seals, and gaskets.
 What that may mean is that a leak may form that wasn’t occurring with conventional oil.
-The synthetic oil doesn’t cause the leak, it simply finds an existing leak.
+The synthetic oil doesn’t cause the leak, it simply finds an existing path to exit that may not have been previously identified as a leak.
+It doesn't cause leaks, rather, it finds them.

 The second drawback is the cost.
 Synth oil is pretty expensive compared to conventional or synthetic blends.
 If you change oil based on time, not mileage, it might not be the stuff for you.
 Alternatively, if you are laying down huge amounts of miles, you may blow through oil so quickly that the cost could be outrageous.